Can I Appeal a Family Court Judgement With No Transcript?

 On Why Family Law Cases Should Use Court Reporters I emphasized the importance of hiring a court reporter for your family law trial.
 A court reporter, by transcribing the trial, creates a record for an appellate court to review.

-However, a trial transcript, while helpful, may not always be a requirement for an appeal.
-While I still advise my family law clients who are preparing for a trial to hire a court reporter, you should not lose hope for a successful appeal of your divorce or paternity judgment if you did not hire one.
+However, a trial transcript, while very helpful, may not always be a requirement for an appeal.
+So I still advise my family law clients who are preparing for a trial to hire a court reporter.
+But you should not lose hope for successfully appealing your divorce or paternity judgment if you did not hire one.

 Recently, a prospective client inquired about appealing the final judgment of his post-divorce modification trial.
 Naturally, I asked him within the first five minutes of our meeting whether he had secured a court reporter.